tarantool/doc/doc/book/box/data_model.rst

 Here are examples of numbers using regular notation, exponential notation, the ULL suffix and the ``tonumber64`` function:
 ``-55``, ``-2.7e+20``, ``100000000000000ULL``, ``tonumber64('18446744073709551615')``.

+You can also use the ``ffi`` module to specify a C type to cast the number to.
+In this case, the number will be stored as `cdata`_.

 ..  _index-box_decimal: